 You could decide to add some input views.
 For example, if a user asks "Tell me a fact", Bixby could ask A fact about what? and present the options of bees, hot sauces, or fruit.
 The complexity of your user flow is up to you.

-For more information on designing and updating the view, as well as best practices for user experience, you should read the Designing Your Capsule guides.
+For more information on designing and updating the view, as well as best practices for user experience, you should read the Designing Conversations guides.